airavata-courses/Persona/README.md

    4) Suresh Gunda

 ## Project Goal:
-Our goal is to build Photo sharing application, where the user can upload/download and can able to share his photos within a particular group or to user.
+Our goal is to build Photos sharing application, where the user can upload/download and can able to share his photos within a particular group or to user.

 ## Basic Requirements: